WaterDataLab/wg/content/contact/contact.md

   columns: '1'
 ---

-Please send an email describing your custom dashboard needs and our team will get in touch to schedule a demo and discuss options.
+Please send an email describing your big picture goal and we'll be in touch to schedule a demo and discuss options.